Kladdkaka/node-steam-base-bot/README.md

 This is on early development stage (and I'm also new to NodeJS), so there will be probably bugs.

-I plan to add more handlers, for trades, offers and all of that, based on McKay steam modules.
-Unfortunately, this may take about two weeks to happen, because right now I dont have steam accounts with the Steam Guard active for more than 15 days.

 # Installation
 First you will need to install node.js if you haven't already.
 This will only work with Node.js >= 6.0.0 (Only tested with this version).